-The hypothesis to be studied in this Trial is that criticality in the brain depends on the balance of cortical excitation to inhibition and that sub-criticality impacts on working memory and subjective cognitive effort.
-This hypothesis leads to predictions including that TMS protocols which decrease the cortical excitation to inhibition ratio (like theta burst stimulation) will make the brain more sub-critical.
-In turn, when theta-burst stimulation is targeted at regions involved in working memory like the dorsolateral prefrontal cortex, this predicts worse, more inflexible working memory performance and greater subjective effort when people are engaged in working memory tasks.
+The hypothesis to be studied in this Trial is that criticality in the brain depends on the balance of cortical excitation to inhibition and that sub-criticality impacts on cognitive control and subjective cognitive effort.
+This hypothesis leads to predictions including that TMS protocols which decrease the cortical excitation to inhibition ratio (like continuous theta burst stimulation) will make the brain more sub-critical while protocols which increase the excitation to inhibition ratio (like intermittent theta burst stimulation) will make the brain more super-critical.
+In turn, when theta-burst stimulation is targeted at regions involved in oculomotor control like the FEF, changes in brain criticality will alter task performance.
+Specifically, manipulations which make the brain operate closer to criticality will increase susceptibility and information transfer.
+These functional consequences will thereby lead to worse, more variable performance on tasks which require stability (like memory-guided saccade tasks), lower switch costs and subjective effort associated with task switching (e.g. between anti- and pro-saccade tasks), and better cognitive control (e.g. anti-saccade response inhibition) resulting from better communication between top-down control regions and lower-level sensorimotor effectors.

-We will use a repeated measures design wherein every subject is their own control.
-Specifically, on different days, separated by at least one week, participants will receive continuous theta burst stimulation to either their dorsolateral prefrontal cortex (the active condition) or the angular gyrus (the control condition).
+We will use a double-blind, sham-controlled, crossover, repeated measures design.
+Specifically, on different days, separated by at least one week, participants will receive continuous theta burst stimulation (cTBS) or intermittent theta burst stimulation (iTBS) with either active stimulation or sham stimulation to their right frontal eye field (FEF).
 The order of these sessions is pseudo-randomized across participants.
-Specifically, 15 of our target 30 participants will be randomly pre-assigned to complete an active condition session first and control condition second and vice versa for the other 15 participants.
-The pre-assignment will be determined by permutation of a list of subject numbers before recruitment starts.
-Every subject number will subsequently be assigned to participants in order of their recruitment.
+Specifically, 20 of our target 60 participants will be randomly pre-assigned to have sham stimulation on their first session (10 sham iTBS + 10 sham cTBS), 20 will have active cTBS on their first session, and 20 will have active iTBS on their first session.
+The pre-assignment will be determined by permutation of a list of subject numbers using an assignment algorithm that will be executed by a collaborator who is not directly involved in the study.
+This collaborator will maintain the blinding codes until de-blinding at the end of the study.
 Errors in randomization will be documented and session order will be included as a covariate in all analyses.

-Participants will come in for three sessions: 1) a first session to complete paperwork and an MRI structural scan for subsequent neuronavigation and a resting state scan, 2) one counterbalanced order session for dorsolateral prefrontal cortex stimulation and working memory task performance and 3) another counterbalanced order session for angular gyrus stimulation and working memory task performance.
-The first stimulation session can happen the day after an MR scan (but no more than 113 days after the MR scan) and the second stimulation session can happen one week after the first stimulation session (but no more than 113 days after the first stimulation session).
+Participants will come in for four sessions: a first session to complete paperwork and an MRI structural scan and functional localizers scan for subsequent neuronavigation to the FEF, and a resting state scan, and three counterbalanced sessions for sham/iTBS/cTBS stimulation to the FEF.
+The first stimulation session can happen the day after an MR scan (but no more than 113 days after the MR scan), subsequent stimulation sessions can happen one week after the preceding sessions.